Karunya-Muddana/Native/README.md

 </p>
 <p align="center"><sub>Every run shows its working: what it planned, which tool it called with which arguments, how long that took, and what came back.</sub></p>

-It also has to be free to run all day.
-A single free tier is not an everyday assistant — it is an assistant that stops working at two in the afternoon.
-So roles are chains rather than choices, and the last link is a model on your own hardware that has no quota at all.
+It also has to be free to run all day, and a single free tier stops working at two in the afternoon.
+So each role is a chain of providers tried in order, and the last link is a model on your own hardware that has no quota at all.

 ## What it does

 <table>
 <tr><td width="30%"><b>Reads what you give it</b></td><td>PDFs with a text layer, scans and photographs through OCR, spreadsheets range by range, images through a vision model.
 Drop a file anywhere in the window.</td></tr>
 <tr><td width="30%"><b>Runs code for real</b></td><td>Python in a Docker container with the network stack disabled at the kernel level, a memory cap and a wall-clock timeout.
-Not a sandboxed interpreter — a sealed one.</td></tr>
+The container is sealed, not merely restricted.</td></tr>
-<tr><td width="30%"><b>Writes what you hand over</b></td><td><code>.docx</code>, <code>.xlsx</code> and designed 16:9 <code>.pptx</code> — section dividers, banded tables, headline-figure cards, pull quotes, full-bleed images, in one of five palettes.
-Then it reopens each file and reports its real contents — row counts, value ranges, slide titles — so the summary cannot drift from the artifact.</td></tr>
+<tr><td width="30%"><b>Writes what you hand over</b></td><td><code>.docx</code>, <code>.xlsx</code> and designed 16:9 <code>.pptx</code>: section dividers, banded tables, headline-figure cards, pull quotes, full-bleed images, in one of five palettes.
+Then it reopens each file and reports its real contents (row counts, value ranges, slide titles) so the summary cannot drift from the artifact.</td></tr>
 <tr><td width="30%"><b>Searches your own documents</b></td><td>A local embedding model indexes your knowledge base.
 Documents never leave the machine, whichever provider answers the question.</td></tr>
 <tr><td width="30%"><b>Researches, when you ask it to</b></td><td>A second run mode.
-It plans the sub-questions, reads sources one at a time, and writes each into a notebook on disk the moment it reads it — so twenty-five sources are all still legible at the end, and the answer cites <code>[S1]</code>, <code>[S7]</code> against lines you can check.</td></tr>
+It plans the sub-questions, reads sources one at a time, and writes each into a notebook on disk the moment it reads it, so twenty-five sources are all still legible at the end and the answer cites <code>[S1]</code>, <code>[S7]</code> against lines you can check.</td></tr>
-<tr><td width="30%"><b>Draws, or finds</b></td><td>Generated images through Gemini for illustrations and diagrams; real photographs pulled off the web when the picture has to be genuine — with the licence, if you ask for reusable ones.
+<tr><td width="30%"><b>Draws, or finds</b></td><td>Generated images through Gemini for illustrations and diagrams; real photographs pulled off the web when the picture has to be genuine, with the licence if you ask for reusable ones.
 Both land in the workspace, where the viewer, the report writer and the deck builder pick them up the same way.</td></tr>
-<tr><td width="30%"><b>Drives a real browser</b></td><td>A Chrome window that opens on your screen and stays open between steps, holding its cookies and its logins — so it can sign in, fill and submit a form, and read pages that only exist after their own JavaScript has run.
+<tr><td width="30%"><b>Drives a real browser</b></td><td>A Chrome window that opens on your screen and stays open between steps, holding its cookies and its logins, so it can sign in, fill and submit a form, and read pages that only exist after their own JavaScript has run.
 You watch it happen and can stop it.
 Needs <a href="https://github.com/steel-dev/steel-browser">Steel</a> running.</td></tr>
 <tr><td width="30%"><b>Shows you things</b></td><td>Images open in the app, beside the conversation.
 Everything else opens in the application your machine uses for it.</td></tr>
 </table>